Skip to content

 Hagia Sophia isn’t just any old building – it is a shining gem from the Byzantine Empire.
 This architectural chameleon is a testament to Istanbul’s rich history.
 Through the ages, it’s seen empires come and go, felt earth shakes, and survived the dramas and triumphs of days long gone.
 But guess what?
 Some mind-blowing facts about Hagia Sophia will totally surprise you.

-Hagia Sophia has seen more drama than your favourite Netflix series.
+It has seen more drama than your favourite TV series.
 Prepare to be blown away by some fascinating facts about Hagia Sophia!

 Fascinating Hagia Sophia facts